santinogenta27/DocChatEnterprise/README.md

-https://github.com/user-attachments/assets/0f008c2b-756b-4783-88a4-7c6e989c3912

 ## DocChat Enterprise
 Enterprise AI Knowledge Assistant for Internal Knowledge Management and Customer Support.

+https://github.com/user-attachments/assets/0f008c2b-756b-4783-88a4-7c6e989c3912

+**Alien Mode** is the primary functional workflow currently available.
+It demonstrates the core capabilities of the platform, including document upload, knowledge extraction, conversational AI, and an embeddable widget.

+Other modules represent experimental AI workflows and enterprise prototypes under active development.

 DocChat Enterprise is an enterprise-grade AI platform that enables organizations to securely chat with private documents using advanced Retrieval-Augmented Generation (RAG).